 It was early one mornings, on a day very similar to that of his birth, that Jeevan passed away.

 Unlike that of his birth, there was no fanfare.
 No bigwigs.
 No “skilled” midwife.
 He just tiredly closed his eight-year-old eyes for the last time.
-Ramu, who had held his hand tightly all night, felt it go limp and a fresh tear rolled down his already soaked cheeks.
+Ramu, who had held his hand tightly all night, felt it go limp as a fresh tear rolled down his already soaked cheeks.

 A huge crowd had gathered in the jungle.
 Camera crews, politicians, forest officers, and a whole bunch of tourists, both local and foreign.
 All eyes glued on the unconcerned tiger sitting in a secluded patch of forest.